Le logo Google et son histoire

 A modern foray into AI

-Today, Google is also at the forefront of research and innovation in the field of artificial intelligence, with major advances in self-driving cars, intelligent 3D glass technology, Google Maps, voice search and numerous initiatives in the field of education.
+Today, Google is also at the forefront of research and innovation in the field of artificial intelligence, with major advances in self-driving cars, smart 3D glass technology, Google Maps, voice search and numerous initiatives in the field of education.

+Google is one of the most powerful companies in the world, and its influence shows no signs of fading anytime soon.
 While the company has had its share of bad decisions, such as the acquisition of Motorola Mobile in 2013, its smart acquisitions and massive success as a search engine and technology solutions provider have more than made up for any missteps.

 With its simple but brightly colored letters, the colorful Google logo is one of the most instantly recognizable symbols anywhere in the world.